 Because the terminology regarding crochet stitches varies, depending on where your pattern originates from, a US treble crochet is the same as a UK double treble crochet.
 If you know where the designer of your pattern is from, you can easily convert any UK pattern to a US pattern and vice versa.

-This tutorial will show you how to do US treble (or UK double treble) crochet.
+This tutorial will show you how to do a US treble crochet for beginners (or a UK double treble).

 |United States (US)||United Kingdom (UK)|

 |single crochet (sc)||double crochet (dc)|

 |treble crochet (tr)||double treble (dtr)|